wyatt727/reconpro/README.md

 ## Architecture and Design

 ReconPro's architecture is based on a clear separation of concerns:
-- **Core Modules:** Handle scanning, scraping, detection, fuzzing, and integration with external tools.
+- **Core Modules:** Orchestrate scanning, scraping, detection, fuzzing, and external integrations.
+The main scanning loop in `main.py` coordinates these continuous tasks.
-- **Utility Modules:** Provide support functions for file handling and report generation.
+- **Utility Modules:** Provide essential support functions for file handling, report generation, and dependency checks.
-- **Web Interface:** Offers a built-in dashboard via FastAPI for monitoring and managing scans.
+- **Web Interface:** A FastAPI-based dashboard (`webui.py`) that not only displays stored vulnerability records but also updates users with real-time scanning progress.
+- **Asynchronous Efficiency:** Utilizes a shared aiohttp ClientSession across modules to optimize HTTP requests and offloads blocking operations using asyncio techniques.
-- **Configuration:** Centralizes global settings (timeouts, paths, API endpoints, etc.), ensuring flexibility without modifying core logic.
+- **Configuration:** Centralizes settings in `config.py` for timeouts, directory paths, API endpoints, and scan intervals, making adjustments straightforward.

 Notably, the fuzzing module now reuses a shared aiohttp session for all HTTP calls.
 This design improvement cuts down on session initialization overhead and leverages asynchronous features to improve performance.